 Negative Behavior: Leaving dinner table: gets up from table too often during meal.

 Positive Behavior: Stays seated for entire meal time.
-10. Name: Melissa question.

-Negative Behavior: Interrupting caregiver: asks caregiver questions in the middle of their
+10. Name: Melissa

-Positive Behavior: Waits turn: when a pause occurs in conversation, Melissa can ask a
+Negative Behavior: Interrupting mother: asks mother questions in the middle of their conversation.
+Positive Behavior: Waits turn: when a pause occurs in conversation, Melissa can ask a question.